HumanInDisguise/TheLearningArchive_communityarchive/README.md

 Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Justin Clark** - *Creator* - [HumanInDisguise](https://github.com/HumanInDisguise)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Shout out to anyone whose code was used
-* Big thanks to all the creators and educators
+* Big thanks to all the creators and educators in the world
 * Please reach out if you have any questions or feedback!

 ## Content

-A step-by-step guide of pages dedicated to learning each category.
+A list of course pages dedicated to learning each pathway.

 [Subject to changes]